NeuroJSON/jdata/JData_specification.md

 load the node specified by indexing vector `[1,2,2]`, starting from the root (or super-root if containing CJSON) to replace the `"_DataLink_"` node in the current document.

-If using a `"_DataLink"` structure, additional parameters can be specified via user defined parameters, such as `"Parameters"` and `"MaxRecursion"` to fine tune the linking behavior.
+If using a `"_DataLink_"` structure, additional parameters can be specified via user-defined parameters, such as `"Parameters"` and `"MaxRecursion"` to fine-tune the linking behavior.

-For easy referencing, JData permits the definitions of named anchors inside the "metadata" section for each node using the following format
+For easy referencing, JData permits the definitions of **named anchors** inside the "metadata" section for each node using the following format
 ```
     "obj::_DataAnchor_=a_unique_anchor_name": ...